 - A list of tradeshows and exhibiting events

-Each of those items can play a part in a marketing strategy, but don’t guide the whole picture.
+While each of these items can play a part in an integrated marketing strategy, they do not guide the overall approach.

-For a marketing strategy to be effective, it must align with your businesses’ strategic plan and goals.
+To achieve the goals mentioned earlier, the marketing strategy needs to be effective, which means it must align with the businesses’ current strategic plan and objectives.

 - Target market goals

 To begin building a strategic marketing plan, it is critical to perform market research to gather information that can help inform and guide the process.

 GRIT recommends asking the following questions: